Discovering and Explaining the Representation Bottleneck of DNNs: Representation bottleneck

 \subsection{Representation bottleneck}

-According to the \emph{\textbf{efficiency}} property of $I^{(m)}(i,j)$, we find that the network output of a DNN can be explained as the sum of all interaction utilities of different orders between different pairs of variables.
+According to the \textit{\textbf{efficiency}} property of $I^{(m)}(i,j)$, we find that the output of a DNN can be explained as the sum of all interaction utilities of different orders between different pairs of variables.

-where $\mu_i = v(\{i\}) - v(\emptyset)$, and $w^{(m)} = \frac{n-1-m}{n(n-1)}$.
+where $\mu_i = v(\{i\}) - v(\emptyset)$, and $w^{(m)} = (n-1-m)/[n(n-1)]$.
 Because $I^{(m)}(i,j)$ measures the interaction between variables $i$ and $j$ encoded in DNNs with $m$ contextual variables, we can consider the interaction utility $I^{(m)}(i,j)$ as a specific reason for the inference, which makes a compositional contribution $w^{(m)}I^{(m)}(i,j)$ to the output.

 In this way, we can categorize all underlying reasons for the network output into different complexities.
 Low-order interactions can be considered as simple underlying reasons, relying on very few variables.
 High-order interactions can be regarded as complex underlying reasons, depending on massive variables.
-In order to measure the reasoning complexity of the DNN, we measure the relative interaction strength $J^{(m)}$ of the encoded $m$-th order interaction as follows:
+In order to measure the reasoning complexity of the DNN, we measure the relative interaction strength $J^{(m)}$ of the encoded $m$-th order interaction as follows: \begin{small}

-where $\Omega$ denotes the set of all samples. $J^{(m)}$ is computed over all pairs of input variables in all samples. $J^{(m)}$ is normalized by the average value of interaction strength.
+\end{small} where $\Omega$ denotes the set of all samples. $J^{(m)}$ is computed over all pairs of input variables in all samples. $J^{(m)}$ is normalized by the average value of interaction strength.
 The distribution of $J^{(m)}$ measures the distribution of the complexity of interactions encoded in DNNs.

-\textbf{Representation bottleneck.} Based on the above metric, we discover an interesting phenomenon: \emph{a DNN usually encodes strong low-order and high-order interactions, but encodes weak middle-order interactions}.
+\textbf{Representation bottleneck.} Based on the above metric, we discover an interesting phenomenon: \textit{a DNN usually encodes strong low-order and high-order interactions, but encodes weak middle-order interactions}.
 Such a phenomenon is shared by different DNN architectures trained on different datasets, which is illustrated by the $J^{(m)}$ curves in Figure \ref{fig:interaction strength}.
-Specifically, when the order $m$ is smaller than $0.1n$ or greater than $0.9n$, its interaction strength $J^{(m)}$ is usually high.
+Specifically, when the order $m$ is smaller than $0.1n$ or greater than $0.9n$, the interaction strength $J^{(m)}$ is usually high.
 In comparison, $J^{(m)}$ is usually low when the order $m$ approximates $0.5n$.
-Moreover, as shown in Figure \ref{fig:simulation}(a), we find that such a phenomenon does not only exists in the well-trained DNNs, but also exists in the entire network training process.
+Moreover, Figure \ref{fig:simulation}(a) shows that such a phenomenon does not only exists in well-trained DNNs, but also exists in the entire training process.